What’s so special about Cape Perpetua?

 How can we make Cape Perpetua even better?

 About ten years ago, Oregon recognized the value of their coastal ecosystems when they created their Marine Reserves Program.
-The Program was established to conserve and protect ocean biodiversity, provide a space for scientific research and exploration, and to activate and engage Oregonian’s in their wonders beneath the waves.
+The Program was established to conserve and protect ocean biodiversity, provide a space for scientific research and exploration, and to activate and engage Oregonian’s in the wonders beneath their waves.

 It’s clear that Cape Perpetua and the incredibly diverse ecosystems it contains, has achieved and in many ways surpassed these goals, but a bill in the Oregon legislature could make it even better.

-House Bill 2903 (HB2903), termed the “Marine Reserves Bill”, would give Cape Perpetua and the Program an additional $800,000 in funding every other year.
-This would create more employment opportunities at the Department of Fish and Wildlife, who oversee and monitor the Reserves, create more space for cutting edge research in an ever-changing ocean environment, and create more opportunities for the public to engage and be a part of their Marine Reserves nested away just off their shores.
+House Bill 4132 (HB4132), termed the “Marine Reserves Bill”, would give Cape Perpetua and the Program over an additional $1,000,000 in funding.
+This would create more space for cutting edge research in an ever-changing ocean environment, and create more opportunities for the public to engage and be a part of their marine reserves nested away just off their shores.

 Cape Perpetua is one of our state’s coastal treasures and is one of the most biodiverse places our country has, we must do all that we can to best support it.
-HB2903 would create a better Reserve for Oregonians as well as the incredible fish, seabirds, seals, and crabs that call this ocean paradise home.
+HB4132 would create a better reserve for Oregonians as well as the incredible fish, seabirds, seals, and crabs that call this ocean paradise home.

 Topics